 Standards and conformance bodies

 We manage the Australian Government’s relationship with the following bodies.
-These bodies also represent Australia at the International Organization for Standardization, the International Accreditation Forum and other international forums.
+These bodies also represent Australia at:

 Using international standards in policy and regulation

 The government has committed to use trusted international standards first, where appropriate.
 This aligns with Australia’s obligations under the World Trade Organization’s Technical Barriers to Trade Agreement.

 Aligning with international standards:

 - improves Australian access to overseas markets